-I loved Hartley in college and medical school, however used it more for running than biking as the trails, much like my wife, were out of my league.
-After being away from the city for nearly 10 years I was stunned on my first trail run by how Hartley had changed.
-The bike trails are now like superhighways with their banked curves and reduced roots, inspiring me to take back up mountain biking and falling in love with winter fat tire biking.
+I loved Hartley in college and medical school, however, I used it more for running than biking as the trails, much like my wife, were out of my league.
+After being away from the city for nearly 10 years, I was stunned on my first trail run by how Hartley had changed.
+The bike trails are now like superhighways with their banked curves and reduced roots, inspiring me to take up mountain biking again, and I also fell in love with winter fat tire biking.

 When running in the park, I have lapses where I temporarily forget that I am right in the middle of town.
 I sometimes count the run based on how many deer I have chased up rather than miles covered.

-The people experiencing Hartley are such a wonderful snap shot of our city.
+The people experiencing Hartley are such a wonderful snapshot of our city.
 The neon clad runner with headphones (not me), the elder statesman with his trekking poles, wool socks and boots with red laces, and the mother wearing her baby and sandals with no socks while covering effortlessly a very technical portion of the Superior Hiking Trail while her other children lead the way.
-The dogs, the happy dogs.
+And, the dogs; the happy dogs.

 Sometimes, after a fat tire bike ride, I wonder what is more tired, my quads or the muscles of my face responsible for smiling.
 I have yet to see someone on a fat bike having a bad day.